There were days when boys were boys and masculinity was respected. Well, not anymore.

 It goes without saying that almost everything good you see around you is a direct result of competitiveness.

-You are using Google to search the web, because it has outcompeted everything else.
+You are using Google to search the web, because it has outcompeted all other search engines.
 And it is constantly improving precisely because the likes of Bing and Yahoo are still out there.

 An average car today has more cool features than a luxury car had a decade ago.
 And this is because car manufacturers force each other to innovate.